 - 11. Can I be fired for using marijuana?

 Weed is legal in Nevada, but only within certain limits.
-Adults 21 years of age and older may possess up to one ounce of pot for personal use.
-Or they may possess up to 1/8 of an ounce (3.5 grams) of marijuana concentrate (such as hashish).
+If you are an adult 21 years of age or older, you may possess up to 2.5 ounces of pot for personal use.
+Or you may possess up to 1/4 of an ounce of marijuana concentrate (such as hashish).
 The concentrate is the separated resin, either crude or purified, containing THC or CBD.

 It is illegal to consume recreational cannabis outside a private residence.
-And residential owners may prohibit marijuana on their own property.
+Plus residential owners may prohibit marijuana on their own property.

 Examples of public places where use of marijuana is illegal under state law include: